 1. Can I Swim In Crochet Bikinis/Swimsuits?
 Will It Sag?

 - If you’re using the right kind of yarns, then the short answer is Yes, you can swim in it without it sagging or stretching.
 In fact, it will also dry quickly when you use the correct yarn.

 - It depends on the type of stitch used and the size of your hook.
 The smaller the hook and the finer the yarn, the better it is in getting those tighter stitches.
 Simple basic stitches like Single crochet and Half double crochet works best.
 Double crochet and other taller stitches will show more gaps.

 - I frequently use the 2.5mm Soft touch hook by Clover as well as the Susan Bates 2.25mm aluminum hook together with the Susan Bates Comfort Cushion for Crochet Hook.
 These hooks are smaller than what the required yarn calls for, but it works out perfectly each time.

 - Just like any other garment, if it is not done correctly it will become uncomfortable.
-Using yarns that are stretchable and breathable is essential.
-This is followed by ties and elastic bands that are thicker or wider for that extra support.
-Once you have all this in place, you will achieve a snug and comfy piece of swimwear that you will want to wear all day long.
+Using yarns that are stretchable and breathable is essential

 - Most of my bikinis and swimsuits are made using Cascade Fixation yarns.
 Another yarn that I also love is the Alize Diva Stretch.
-Depending on which is more accessible to you, these two yarns is what you need to get the perfect swimwear stretch.
-More info here.
+Depending on which is more accessible to you, these two yarns are what you need to get the perfect swimwear stretch.